EJ-Edwards/Remote-Admin-Tool/README.md

 ## ⚠️ Legal Notice
 - Sentinel Link is designed for educational, security research, and authorized device management purposes only.
 - Do NOT deploy this software on computers or networks without explicit consent.
 Unauthorized access to devices or systems is illegal and punishable under law.
 - By using this software, you agree to comply with all applicable laws and regulations.
-The authors are not responsible for misuse.
+The author are not responsible for misuse.